MJDFreelance/gist-api/README.md

 ## Deployment

-Once you have checked out the code onto a machine with the above prerequisites met, simply bootstrap and deploy your deployment using the commands below.
+Once you have checked out the code onto a machine with the above prerequisites met, simply run setup and deploy as described below.

 ## Test